HotPatcher: A open source UE resource hot patching tool

 • bEncrypt: Enable encryption.

-• bEncrypt: Encrypt Index.
+• bEncrypt: Encrypt index.

 • bUseDefaultCrypt.ini: Use configuration from config/DefaultCrypt.ini in the project.

-• bSign: Enable Sign.
+• bSign: Enable signing.

 PakOptions Advanced: